Antibacterial Activity of Roasted Coffee Beans and Caffeine

 Until quite recently, coffee wasn’t considered to be a health food.
 Coffee drinking was even considered to be a bad habit due to the drawbacks that some people experience.
-These include restlessness, irritability, inability to sleep, heartburn, stained teeth, and withdrawal symptoms when a person tries to stop drinking coffee.
+These include restlessness, inability to sleep, heartburn, stained teeth, and withdrawal symptoms when a person tries to stop drinking coffee.
 Now researchers are finding that coffee seems to have a variety of health benefits, including reducing the risk of type 2 diabetes, gallstones, liver cancer, Parkinson's disease, and Alzheimer's disease.
-Antibacterial action could be another great benefit of drinking coffee.
+Antibacterial action might be another great benefit of drinking coffee.

 Most research into the antibacterial activities of roasted coffee beans has focused on effects in the mouth and the digestive tract.

 Coffee may prevent the adhesion of Streptococcus mutans to teeth.
 This bacterium is the leading cause of tooth decay and forms a community called a biofilm on the surface of the teeth.
 The bacteria in a biofilm are surrounded by a protective coating of polysaccharides.
 Bacterial biofilms form in other places in the body, too.
 In the mouth, the film is also known as plaque.